thepirat000/CachingFramework.Redis/README.md

 ```

 #### Get objects by tag
-Get all the objects related to the tag *tag1*.
+Get all the objects related to *tag1*.
 Assuming all the keys related to the tag are of type `User`:
 ```c#
 IEnumerable<User> users = cache.GetObjectsByTag<User>("tag1");
 ```

 ### Fetching objects

+#### Fetch an object
-#### Get an object, inserting it to the cache if it does not exists
+Try to get an object from the cache, inserting it to the cache if it does not exists:
 ```c#
 var user = cache.FetchObject<User>(redisKey, () => GetUserFromDatabase(id));
 ```